AjayCherayi/AjayCherayi/README.md

 ### I'm a Diploma student in Computer Engineering!!

 - 🌱 I’m currently learning everything 🤣
-- ⚡ I'm intrested in UI designing
+- ⚡ I'm intrested in UI designing and Programming
+- 💞️ I’m looking to collaborate on ...
+Designares and Programmers

 ### Connect with me: